 Please see the User Guide for more advice on how to evaluate thoughtfully and get the most valuable data out of your surveys.

-3. Choose and Contact Potential Assessors
+7. Choose and Contact Potential Assessors

-- Peer Reviewers
+A. Peer Reviewers

 You will need to think about which peers you would like to engage.
 There is no maximum number of peers that can review you work but we recommend at least three.
 Peers need to be contacted in advance prior to sending them a survey.
 For more information, please see our resources on peer review.

-- Self Assessors
+B. Self Assessors

-4. Survey Delivery
+8. Survey Delivery

+The links for self and/or peer respondents are displayed lower down the page.
 Surveys for self and peer respondents need to be delivered using the unique weblink which is generated by the system for each individual.
 Please see the Platform Guide, which details how you do this to ensure your responses are categorised correctly.

-5. Explore the Automated Report
+9. Explore the Automated Report

 Image Credit: Glenn Carstens-Peters via Unsplash

-The information on this page was last updated on 11 March, 2020.
+The information on this page was last updated on 29 April, 2020.